VPS Changing with the Cloud

 With cloud, it’s simple to expand your environment through your control panel.
 A traditional VPS require support tickets.

-The private Cloud Server is costly because all those various machines are reserved solely for your use.
+The private Cloud Hosting is costly because all those various machines are reserved solely for your use.
 Plus, those machines and systems all have to be maintained.
 The VPS is far less expensive.
 It’s even more affordable than standard dedicated server hosting.
 When considering options, Atlantic.Net has many industry leading cloud hosting options, including HIPAA-compliant hosting, and can discuss your cloud computing needs for today and the future.